Stochastic calculus

 Xt=X0+0tH(s)dWsX0+iH(ti+ti+12)ΔWi.

-The resulting object is a stochastic process, which can be interpreted as a curve-valued random variable, instead of a single curve.
+Here we are dealing with objects of a different nature than list of values or functions.
+We have stochastic processes.
+Both, the input in the increment column, and the output, the result, are stochastic processes, which can be interpreted as a curve-valued random variables, instead of single curves.
 The canonical example is Brownian motion as a limit of random walks.

 Coming back to classical analysis, it may happen that we want to recover a function X from a table in which the column doesn't solely depend on t, but also on X(t).
 That is, we would have a kind of 2D table with t free in the first column, X(t) free in the first row, and the values of ΔX in the interior of the table: